 Resin Bound Paving

-Resin Bound is a single layered material that is mixed with a bespoke resin and then hand applied and trowelled to a smooth compacted finish.
+is a single layered material that is mixed with a bespoke resin and then hand applied and trowelled to a smooth compacted finish.
 Ideal for pedestrian use and vehicular traffic, it is incredibly durable and hardwearing.
-It’s eco-friendly as it is permeable meaning that water simply drains through the surface back to the natural water table.
+It’s as it is permeable meaning that water simply drains through the surface back to the natural water table.
 It is a stunning surface available in a range of aggregates and colours from natural gravels, crushed rock, and marble to recycled glass.
 Its design capabilities are probably to most flexible out of all of the surfaces allowing for incredible designs, emblems and logos to be created.
 The result is an extremely hard-wearing surface for external use, that is fairly resistant to weeds and relatively low-maintenance.
-The only downside is that it can be expensive as it is said to be the most durable and long lasting surface.
+The only downside is that it can be expensive as it is said to be the most durable and surface.